 As you walk towards the shore of Pacific City, the sight of Haystack Rock will immediately grab your interest.
 Photo Credit – State Parks Oregon

-To sustain their lives commercial fishermen began to drag flat-bottomed, double-ended dories from the beach using wagons pulled by horses before rowing out into the waves to catch fish.
-Today trucks and trailers transport the boats from and to the beach as well as outboard motors are replacing the oar and allowing the dories to sail 50 miles towards sea.
+To sustain their lives, commercial fishermen began to drag flat-bottomed, double-ended dories from the beach using wagons pulled by horses before rowing out into the waves to catch fish.
+Today trucks and trailers transport the boats from and to the beach, and outboard motors are replacing the oar and allowing the dories to sail 50 miles towards sea.
 If you arrive at 6 am, you’ll be able to see them take off.

-The three-day celebration includes food and craft booths and a pancake breakfast a fishing derby, as well as other events.
+The three-day celebration includes food and craft booths, a pancake breakfast, a fishing derby, as well as other events.
 If you’d like to join in with the anglers on an ocean fishing trip in the summertime in a dory, call Haystack Fishing, across from the beach close to the Inn in Cape Kiwanda.
-Furthermore to that, the Pacific City area is besieged by surfers, who can enjoy the longest waves along the Oregon coast.
+Furthermore, the Pacific City area is besieged by surfers, who can enjoy the longest waves along the Oregon coast.

 Robert Straub State Park, located just south of town, provides an access point to Nestucca Bay and to the dunes, as well as a continuous stretch of the beach.
 Pacific City surfers should use extreme caution when dories come back on the beaches.
-The dories are about 4.5 miles to the north of Pacific City on the Three Capes Loop Road, The Clay Meyers Natural Area at Whalen Island (4.5 miles north of Pacific City on Sandlake Rd.
+The dories are about 4.5 miles to the north of Pacific City on the Three Capes Loop Road, The Clay Meyers Natural Area at Whalen Island (4.5 miles north of Pacific City on Sandlake Rd.).
+It has a tiny camping area that is managed by Tillamook County.
+It’s an open, sandy area with a boat launch as well as flush toilets.
+Nearby trails for hiking through wetlands offer a stunning view of the coastline of the Sand Lake Estuary.

 Cape Kiwanda - The tawny sandstone mountain escarpment of Cape Kiwanda is just half an hour away and is located just a half mile from Pacific City and frames the northern end of the beach.

-Cape Kiwanda -The tawny sandstone mountain escarpment of Cape Kiwanda is just half an hour away and is located just a half mile from Pacific City and frames the northern end of the beach.
-Photo Credit – Thomas Shahan
+Cape Kiwanda -The tawny sandstone mountain escarpment of Cape Kiwanda is just half an hour away, located just a half mile from Pacific City and frames the northern end of the beach.
+Photo Credit: Thomas Shahan

 Cape Kiwanda - Although other sandstone cliffs along the northern coast were smashed into sandy beaches by waves that batter them,